upeka200163/Coffee-Shop/README.md

 ---

-Thank you for choosing Brew & Bean — where every cup is crafted with care.
+Thank you for choosing Brew & Bean — where every cup is crafted with care. <br />
 ## ☕ "Sip.
 Relax.
 Repeat."